hectorcloud/pcs/README.md

 ####version 2.0
 Another way to get access token.
 Save it for convenience.
 Support non ascii character in file name, not directory name yet.

+####version 2.1
+Tar each file into a standalone tarfile.
+Because tarfile contains directory and filename and handle non ascii characters automatically, we don't need to handle non ascii characters in directory and filename by ourselves.

+Do not tar all the files into a single tarfile.
+Very big files(many GB) are not supported well on some operationg systems.

+Integrity check is helped by SHA1.
+SHA1 is the filename of each tarfile when storing in cloud.
+In addition to SHA1, simple encryption is also introduced.